 I’ve always supported the idea of telematics insurance for young people in principle because I fail to see who loses out.
 Young drivers are incentivised to drive well, instilling a habit in them that should last long after those driving lessons fade from the mind.
 Parents who choose to use the black box both to cut premiums and sleep well at night should find both their bank balance and personal well-being enhanced.
 Insurers participating in these schemes will finally win the favour of cheesed-off youngsters and rightly gain new customers if such schemes are proven to work.
 Last but not least, society, in time, would no longer assume young drivers are a threat to our safety.
 There’ll be fewer senseless tragedies on the road, particularly among teenagers.

-It was only in the past two months that I’ve been able to put this into practice – and the experience only served to confirm my positive perceptions.
+It was only in recent times that I’ve been able to put this into practice – and the experience only served to confirm my positive perceptions.

 Disclaimer alert: the black box was offered to me on a trial basis for the Co-operative, and asked if I would like to write up my experience for them in their magazine.
 Only if I wanted to, of course.
 As it happened, I was more than happy to, because I found the black box really worked in making me a safer driver and reducing my premiums.